What is peelable glass paint?

 | Ideal for short-term displays | Better for long-term signage |

-Peelable paint is often chosen where speed, flexibility, and clean removal matter more than permanence.
+Peelable paint is often chosen where speed, flexibility, and clean removal matter more than permanence you can read more about peelable glass paint compared with vinyl window graphics.

 How is peelable glass paint removed?